ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

 - Users were recruited based on whoever wanted to take part.
 Typically close friends, and frequently seen associates will be asked to participicate.
 ### Participants
 - A
-  - Has Real Pet:
+  - Has Real Pet: Yes
-  - Exercises Regularly:
+  - Exercises Regularly: No
-  - Plays Games:
+  - Plays Games: No
-  - Place Where Usability Test was Taken:
+  - Place Where Usability Test was Taken: Cybersecurity Conference
 - B
   - Has Real Pet:
   - Exercises Regularly: